Having access to finance and business opportunities is an important part of running a successful business.

 Western Australian State Government tenders

 The Department of Finance has published a Guide to Tendering with Western Australian Public Authorities which outlines Government procurement policies, information on the tendering process and tips on how to submit a response.
+Free seminars such as New to Quotes and tenders are available for metropolitan businesses through the Department of Finance.

 Western Australian Local Government tenders